How to Start Exercising and Stick to It

 Resources and references

 Guide to Physical Activity – Provides many examples and ideas of physical activity that you might not have considered exercise.
 (National Heart, Lung, and Blood Institute)

 Exercise: How to Get Started – An overview of exercise basics including stretches. (familydoctor.org)

 Fitness Basics – A comprehensive guide to fitness including overcoming barriers, creative ways to exercise, types of exercise and measuring your heart rate.
 (Mayo Clinic)

 Tips to Help You Get Active – A step-by-step guide to getting active, breaking down how to overcome barriers and practical tips on getting started.
 (National Institutes of Health)

-15 Best iPhone Fitness Apps – Whatever your fitness goals, there are apps that can help you stay motivated.
-Here are 15 of the best for iPhone.
+17 Best Health and Fitness Apps of 2017 – Whatever your fitness goals, there are apps that can help you stay motivated.
+Here are some of the best.
 (Active)